hollowdoor/polysolve/README.md

 For convenience `polysolve` delegates to Promise.all for arrays.

 `polysolve` turns primitive values into promises.

+An array of `streams` will be automatically piped.
+A promise is returned as usual.

+The streaming array is handled by the [streamall](https://www.npmjs.com/package/streamall) module.

 The example above includes the usage of Promise.resolve.
 Make sure to include your own **promise polyfill** if you need one.